andrewl94/PhotoBox/README.md

 }
 ```

-"port" : is the port witch listen nodeJS for this application.
+* "port" : is the port witch listen nodeJS for this application.
-"upload_path" : is that path which is use to store upload files.
+* "upload_path" : is that path which is use to store upload files.
-"application_name" : is the name of the application which is use by all pages of the application.
+* "application_name" : is the name of the application which is use by all pages of the application.

 ## :metal: Deployment

-Add additional notes about how to deploy this on a live system
+### If you want to use your server :

+You have to create a reverse proxy to redirect your 80 port to your custom port.
+I recommand you this tutorial : [How To Serve Node.js Applications with Nginx](https://morioh.com/p/fe738bbd2664).
+Now you can enjoy it.

+### if you want to use a new server :

+You can download an ISO image of raspbian : [here](https://google.com/)

 ## :hammer: Built With